PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-13 10:15:46
+Last updated: 2024-04-13 10:17:32
-Random Quote: You're like Hitler!
-But even Hitler cared about Germany or something. - Morty Smith
+Random Quote: The Mandalorian.
+His armor alone is worth more than my bounty. - Fennec Shand